Memory Guide

 enabled | boolean | Set true to activate memory |

-storage.type | string | Storage backend: "s3", "redis", or "sqlite" |
+storage.type | string | Storage backend: "s3", "redis", "sqlite", or "custom" |

 neurolink.provider | string | AI provider for condensation LLM calls |